back

 Stream #0:0: Video: rawvideo (ARGB / 0x42475241), argb, 160x96, 60 tbr, 60 tbn [navigation help, two small files]

-This is not very deep info, duration is missing and more.
+This is not very deep info.
 But ffmpeg was not made for swf.

 The 6 color ones needed to be reordered.